Skipping mutations with an attribute

 dependencynot adev-dependency, because the annotation will be on non-test code.) -

-Mark functions with
+Mark items with

 The mutants crate is tiny and the attribute has no effect on the compiled